dtsn/jungleskipper/_posts/2017-08-03-walt-disney-world-planner.markdown

 ---
 title: Walt Disney World Planner
 date: 2017-08-03 20:00:00 Z
+layout: post
+image: "/uploads/Screen%20Shot%202017-08-01%20at%2021.11.28.png"

 categories:
 - planning

 tags:
 - walt-disney-world
-layout: post
-image: "/uploads/Screen%20Shot%202017-08-01%20at%2021.11.28.png"
+- wdw
+- planning
 ---

 There are so many things to do and see in WDW it really helps if you have a spreadsheet.
 When I went earlier this year I used this simple spreadsheet to help plan what I was doing each day, it proved helpful to some people on [reddit](https://www.reddit.com/r/WaltDisneyWorld/comments/5w9ece/my_plan_please_critique/) so I thought I would improve it and share it here: